A network operations center (“NOC”) provides a central location for enterprise IT.

 - Create NOC team engineers schedules to ensure multiple team members are always available to respond to incidents

-Your NOC team should take a phased approach to implement any of the aforementioned NOC best practices.
+Team should take a phased approach to implement any of the aforementioned network operations center best practices.
 It should also monitor its use of these best practices and continuously explore ways to improve performance.

 With AlertOps, your NOC team can track all stages of an incident, stay in touch with stakeholders throughout an incident, and produce in-depth incident reports.